Anne Springs Close, founder and namesake of Fort Mill greenway, dies

-FORT MILL, S.C. — Anne Springs Close, the founder of the Anne Springs Close Greenway in Fort Mill, died Thursday, her organization announced.
+FORT MILL, S.C. — Anne Springs Close, the founder of the Anne Springs Close Greenway in Fort Mill, South Carolina, died Thursday, her organization announced.
 She was 95.

-Anne Close and her daughter, Gracie Close, were struck by a falling limb near Anne's home in Fort Mill earlier this month.
-Both suffered serious injuries in the accident and were treated at Atrium Health's Carolinas Medical Center in Charlotte.
-The greenway did not say if her death was related to the accident.
+Springs Close and her daughter, Gracie Close, were struck by a falling limb near Anne's home in Fort Mill earlier this month.
+Both suffered serious injuries in the incident and were treated at Atrium Health's Carolinas Medical Center in Charlotte.
+The Greenway did not say if her death was related to those injuries.

-Close was the daughter of textile tycoon and fighter pilot Col. Elliott White Springs.
-According to a 2017 biography, she carried the 1996 Olympic torch and was the last living passenger of the Hindenburg's 1936 transatlantic flight.
+Springs Close was the daughter of textile tycoon and fighter pilot Col. Elliott White Springs.
+According to a 2017 biography, she carried the 1996 Olympic torch and was the last living passenger of the Hindenburg's 1936 transatlantic flight over New England.

 The Anne Springs Close Greenway in York County opened in 1995.
 The 2,100-acre greenway is a popular attraction for nature lovers in the Carolinas and has protected wildlife for nearly three decades.